fknorr/studip-client/README.md

 _studip-client_ is a CLI application for synchronizing the directory tree from a Stud.IP university account to the local file system.

+It does this by creating a local database of course files, downloading them into its repository and presenting them in the file system as one or several different _views_.

-It is currently only implemented for the University of Passau (https://uni-passau.de/).
+_studip-client_ is currently only implemented for the University of Passau (https://uni-passau.de/).

 Installation
 ------------